ansible/awx/.github/ISSUE_TEMPLATE.md

 <!--- Pick one below and delete the rest: -->
  - Breaking Change
  - New or Enhanced Feature
- - Bug or Docs Fix
+ - Bug, Docs Fix or other nominal change

 ##### COMPONENT NAME